Weave.js

 Set up the Next.js custom server

-To have a frontend and backend on the same artifact on top of Next.js we need to implement a custom server on Next.js, and later on, include the necessary Weave.js backend logic.
+To have a frontend and backend on the same artifact on top of Next.js you will implement a custom server on Next.js and the necessary Weave.js backend logic.

 Not recommended for production